copyleftdev/har-pilot/readme.md

 ![har-pilot Logo](./logo.png)

 **har-pilot** is a powerful tool designed to run HAR (HTTP Archive) files and perform load testing using these files.
-With a friendly and detailed corgi mascot, `har-pilot` brings a fun twist to your load testing needs.

 ## Features

 - **Run HAR Files:** Execute HTTP requests captured in HAR files.